 Riidya looked away, silent.

-Ben grabbed a live insect with a pair of tongs from the feed bucket and presented it to Wally the Platrox.
-The Kreature flared his nostrils suspiciously at the food he was presented, then snorted in disapproval.
+Ben grabbed a live insect from the feed bucket with a pair of tongs and presented it to Wally the Platrox.
+The Kreature flared his nostrils suspiciously at the food he was offered, then snorted in disapproval.

 “Crickets?
 I asked for mealworms!”